Aqua Therapy for Foot Pain

 1. Initial Assessment: Your journey begins on dry land.
 A highly trained physiotherapist will conduct a thorough assessment to accurately diagnose your condition, understand your pain points, and establish clear therapeutic goals.

-2. Personalized Plan: There is no one-size-fits-all approach.
-Based on your assessment, your therapist will design a customized program of aquatic exercises tailored specifically to your condition, mobility level, and comfort.
+2. Personalised Plan: There is no one-size-fits-all approach.
+Based on your assessment, your therapist will design a customised program of aquatic exercises tailored specifically to your condition, mobility level, and comfort.

 3. The Pool Session: In the pool, your physiotherapist will be with you, guiding you through each movement.
 A typical 30-45 minute session may include gentle walking, marching, calf raises, ankle rotations, and specific stretches, all using water's properties to your advantage.